 I am going to be traveling soon.
 Can I do anything to avoid bed bugs?

-While doing your pre-trip research, check any hotels or hostels where you might stay on websites like TripAdvisor and Bed Bug Registry.
+While doing your pre-trip research, check any reviews for hotels or hostels where you might stay.
 There are no guarantees that a traveler will report a bed bug infestation at a hotel or hostel, but you do reduce the chances by doing some research ahead of time.

 To avoid picking up bed bugs when traveling, consider using hard, smooth-sided suitcases if possible.
 Also pack a flashlight, rubber gloves and magnifying glass to inspect the room, bed, and furniture.
 You may want to use resealable plastic bags for items in your luggage as well.